cloudmesh-community/hid-sp18-516/swagger/cloudmesh/localhost/README.md

   * `make container`

   * To test the service on the docker container, first you need to login to the container using the command:

   `sudo docker exec -it <containerID> bash`

   * Then execute the following curl command on the shell of the container;
   ```
   curl -H "Authorization: Basic YWRtaW46c2VjcmV0" -H "Content-Type:application/json" -X POST -d '{"userName": "<username>", "hostName": "localhost", "command": "ls -l"}' http://localhost:8080/cloudmesh/localhost
   ```
+  * To stop the running container, first `exit` the container that you were logged into and simply run the following command:

+  `sudo docker stop $(sudo docker ps -a -q -f status=running)`

 ## Examples that you can use to test the service, just add them in the `test` target in the Makefile:
 ```